 Their advocacy for a fair trial and judicial review of egregious due process violations fell on deaf ears.
-Historical documents declassified many years later reveal the dignity and self-sacrifice of Premier Hirota and, despite Smith's all-out efforts (which included a pro bono petition to the U.S. Supreme Court), the tragic execution of an innocent man.
+Historical documents declassified many years later reveal the dignity and self-sacrifice of Premier Hirota and despite Smith's all-out efforts (including a pro bono petition to the U.S. Supreme Court) the tragic execution of an innocent man.

 Taking several years to research and produce, this presentation includes first-person accounts and never-before-seen private correspondence from post-War Premier Shigeru Yoshida thanking David F. Smith "from the bottom of my heart" for defending "my ill-fated friend."

-It concludes by tracing subsequent Supreme Court jurisprudence through the War on Terror to the overruling of Korematsu in the Travel Ban case - and more recent developments - making it is as fresh and relevant as today's headlines.
+It concludes by tracing Supreme Court jurisprudence through the overruling of Korematsu (US 1944) in the Travel Ban case to present-day headlines, making it a "remarkably timely course."

 WHAT OTHER ATTENDEES HAVE SAID:

 "Your course was overwhelmingly interesting...
 My knowledge (during those time periods) acquired during my growing up in Japan, came back in the undeniable realities.
 My sincere respect and gratitude to [David F. Smith] for his remarkable, professional dedication and courage to fight for (past enemy) Mr. Hirota!" - Katsuko H. (Fairfax, VA).